stephendawsondev/Sleep-Healthily/README.md

 I am happy to have completed this full stack project, but I would also like to thank those who have supported me along the way:

 - My mentor, **[David Bowers](https://github.com/dnlbowers)** for his consistently great feedback.
-He always provides alternative ways to think about a challenge and encouraged me to challenge myself.
+He always provides alternative ways to think about a challenge and encourages me to challenge myself.
-- My partner Tae who somehow managed to put up with me talking about this project for the past 2 months, as well as providing feedback on the design and user experience.
+- My partner Tae somehow managed to put up with me talking about this project for the past 2 months, as well as providing feedback on the design and user experience.
 - My colleagues at [The Code Institute](https://codeinstitute.net/) who have provided some great feedback and support.